Xilinx/system-controller-app/README.md

 		listSFP - list the plugged SFP transceiver targets getSFP - get the transceiver information of <target> SFP

-		listQSFP - list the plugged QSFP transceiver targets getQSFP - get the transceiver information of <target> QSFP

 		listEBM - list the plugged EBM daughter card targets getEBM - get the content of EEPROM on <target> EBM card for either <value>:
 			 'all', 'common', 'board', or 'multirecord'